D-James-GH/cached_query/packages/cached_query/README.md

   );
 ```

-_:warning: Warning: This may cause some unexpected functionality in queries, so it is recommended to only use this as a development
-tool._

 ## Devtools Extension

 This package comes with a devtools extension.
 The data of a query must be serializable to be displayed.